ando76/personal-website/index.md

 About me
 ---------------------

-I'm a highly experienced and dependable consultant front-end digital designer/developer from the UK.
+Hi, I'm Neil Anderson and I'm a Consultant Front-end Digital Designer/Developer from the UK.

 I enjoy delivering transformational change in customer experience and visual design for medium-to-large businesses and organisations.
+I'm a solid advocate of web accessibility and have over a decade of experience in this area.

-I'm also a specialist in helping refactor large, unwieldy HTML/CSS codebases.
+I'm also a specialist in refactoring and streamlining large, unwieldy HTML/CSS codebases - this gives great boosts in productivity as well as allowing you to scale your digital solutions fast.

 <!---### Header 3-->